Project-Plus-Development-Team/GCTRealMate/README.md

 ## Basic Use
 Drag a \*.txt file in the format specified by the file specification over the GCTRM executable.
 This will output a \*.GCT file with the same name as the \*.txt file.

-**NOTE: This only works on Windows 10/11 at the moment.
+**NOTE: GCTRM only works on Windows 10/11 at the moment.
 More platforms to follow.**